cristobal-io/aviation-scraper/readme.md

 ## Testing

-Before testing this application you have to run `make update-models`
+Before testing this application you have to run `make update-local-pages`

 Then run tests with `make test`